vgnogueira/java2rust/README.md

 There are 2 different methods todo so:

-1. compile(String srcFileName, String dstFileName) which reads a single file and generate its Rust counterpar.
+1. compileAT(String srcFileName, String dstFileName) which reads a single file and generate its Rust counterpar.

 2. compileProject(String srcPath, String dstPath) which traverses a every folder and compiles Java ones.